MicrolemurStudios/OS-GX/README.md

 # OnlineOS
 Code for a JavaScript/Processing.JS based Operating System.
-You have to assemble it yourself
+You have to assemble it yourself.
+Thank you for checking out my Program! :)